In November, David R. Karp, MD, PhD, became the ACR’s 84th president.

 For the past 15 years, Dr. Karp’s research has focused on systemic lupus erythematosus, including the of use of genomics and proteomics to help understand disease progression.
 He joined the ACR during his fellowship and has been involved as a volunteer for the past 17 years, serving in various committee roles, leading the Rheumatology Research Foundation and serving on the ACR Board of Directors’ Executive Committee.

-The Rheumatologist spoke with Dr. Karp about what led him to his latest leadership role and his 2021 goals for the ACR.
+The Rheumatologist spoke with Dr. Karp about what led him to his latest leadership role and his goals for the ACR in 2021.

 Dr. Karp: It is hard to say anything about 2020 but COVID-19.
 It has dominated our lives at home, at work and in the ACR, and it looks like it will stay around for a while in one way or another.
 Fortunately, the ACR has taken a tremendous response to the pandemic in many ways.
 Task forces provided our members and their patients with information on many topics, including the care of adults and children with rheumatic diseases who have been exposed to or infected with SARS-CoV-2, as well as issues relating to the safe and effective operation of our practices during the pandemic.
 The ACR will continue monitoring several ongoing areas related to the pandemic, including: the development of vaccines and their safety and effectiveness in our patients; the possibility of monoclonal antibody treatment and other antivirals; and the impact of federal and state policies on how we care for our patients.